EB Falcon S XR8

 2002 / 2004

-The most changed model in its 42-year local history, only the Falcon’s doors and some under-body bits were carried over from the unfortunate AU.
+Released October 2002 the most changed model in its 42-year local history, only the Falcon’s doors and some under-body bits were carried over from the unfortunate AU.

 From the flattened roof, squared-off nose and German Audi-style tail, to the all-new soft-feel interior that even featured altered seating and steering wheel position mounts, everything one could see and touch in the BA was modern yet conservative.